Cracker Pie (Blueberry No-Bake Cheesecake)

 • Step 6 Meanwhile, make and chill the Blueberry Topping.

 • Step 7 Pile the blueberry topping over the center of the pie, or, for neater slices, slice the pie first and then spoon the Blueberry Topping over each piece.
-You may not need to use all of the topping.
-Save any leftovers for another use.
+For a 6-inch pie, you may not need to use all the topping.
+Save any extra for another use.

 Ingredient Amounts for a 9-inch pie